insin/react-heatpack/README.md

 ## CSS

-Require CSS files from your JavaScript as if it was any other module, e.g.:
+Require CSS files from your JavaScript as if they were any other module, e.g.:

 ```javascript
 require('./Widget.css')